ComparetheMarket/sdet-technical-tests/CTM-SDET-test-API.md

 * Search for users by email

 1. Please write automated tests that cover some of the mentioned functionality.
 They should serve as an example of the kind of test you would find useful given the above context.
-2. If time permits, please add tests for some edge cases or negative scenarios that you can think of.
+2. If time permits, add a few tests covering some of the edge cases, or negative scenarios that you can think of.

 ## Languages